German Shorthaired Pointer

 Breed Info

-Basic Info The German Shorthaired Pointer is a versatile Sporting dog bred to be the ultimate hunting and multipurpose dog!
-Bred to work the duration of the day in the field with their owners, they are energetic and adaptable - an overall intelligent and independent breed, they fit well into active homes that can meet up with their mental and physical demands.
+Basic Info The German Shorthaired Pointer is a versatile Sporting dog bred to be a hunting and multipurpose bird dog.
+Bred to work the duration of the day in the field with their owners, they are energetic and adaptable - an overall intelligent and independent breed, they are suited for active homes that can meet up with their mental and physical demands.

 |